 The Association is defined as a public benefit entity and thus the Association complies with all disclosure requirements relating to public benefit entities.

 2. Principal accounting policies

 Basis of accounting

-The financial statements are prepared on the historical cost basis of accounting subject to the revaluation of certain fixed assets and in accordance with applicable accounting standards and statements of recommended practice.
+The financial statements are prepared on the historical cost basis of accounting subject to the revaluation of certain fixed assets and in accordance with applicable accounting standards.